mdb/tf-workspaces-demo/README.md

-How can a single, IaC configuration be used across all necessary account, region, and environment combinations, expediting lead time creating new infrastructure as new account/region/environment combinations reveal themselves as necessary?
-How can the IaC be modeled to enforce uniformity and logically isolated failure, while also accommodating heterogeneity where necessary?
+How can a single, IaC configuration be used across all necessary account, region, and environment combinations, expediting lead time creating new infrastructure as new account/region/environment combinations are needed?
+How can the IaC be modeled to enforce security best practices, uniformity, and logically isolated failure domains, while also accommodating intentional heterogeneity?

-**Solution:** `tf-workspaces-demo` shows how Terraform's [workspace](https://developer.hashicorp.com/terraform/language/state/workspaces) feature -- used in concert with a robust workspace naming convention -- enables scalable [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) re-use patterns and logical infrastructure segmentation.
+**Solution:** Terraform's [workspace](https://developer.hashicorp.com/terraform/language/state/workspaces) feature -- used in concert with a robust workspace naming convention -- enables scalable [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) re-use patterns and logical infrastructure segmentation.

-* Use GitHub Actions to plan (and apply) a single Terraform configuration to multiple [workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces) across a dynamically generated [matrix](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) of AWS account/region/environment combinations.
+* Use GitHub Actions to `plan` (and `apply`) a single Terraform configuration to multiple [workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces) across a dynamically generated [matrix](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) of AWS account/region/environment combinations.
-* Enable the creation of new environments in new regions by adding a single entry to `workspaces.json`.
+* Enable the creation of new environments in new regions (and/or AWS accounts) by adding a single entry to `workspaces.json`.
-* Bonus: leverage Terraform workspaces to dynamically create ephemeral pull-request-based dev and testing environments.
+* Bonus: leverage Terraform workspaces to dynamically create ephemeral pull-request-based development and testing environments.

 ## Highlights